wp-plugins/custom-taxonomy-order-ne/readme.txt

 == Frequently Asked Questions ==

+= How do I sort the terms when using a custom query? =

+You can apply the sorting for the taxonomy by using:
+	'orderby' => 'term_order'

 = I have a custom taxonomy that uses the Tag Cloud functionality, but it doesn't sort like it should. =

 Can you tell me what is the name for the taxonomy?